 The novel picks up almost a year after the fatal bombing that claimed the lives of twenty-two people.
 Survivor Autumn Manning was injured in the blast but survives, if living with twelve months of grief and survivor’s guilt can be called that.
 Autumn spends much of her existence after the bombing asking “why?”
 Why did she survive when so many others did not?
 Why did God allow such a thing to happen?
 They are the same questions many of the families of the other victims also ask.

 When she unexpectedly encounters Paul Elliott, the husband of one such victim, and her daughter, Reese, her life takes an even more complicated turn.
 Both Paul and Reese are also struggling to “move on” from their loss in different ways, causing increased tension between them.
 Reese convinces Autumn to put together an enduring tribute to the victims of the bombing, but Paul resists, fearing the truth about his relationship with his lost wife will come to the fore.

 Ganshert’s prose is simple, poignant, and above all emotionally stirring.
 The story moves swiftly, alternating between Autumn and Paul’s point of view.
 If it loses any steam it is when the novel veers in the middle to recount some of the testimonials from other survivors’ families.
 Fortunately, such diversions are short-lived and the emotional conflict between Autumn, Paul, and Reese rightfully takes center stage again.

-Guest review contributed by G. Robert Frazier’s Adventures in Writing.
+This guest review was contributed by G. Robert Frazier’s Adventures in Writing.
 Robert has an interesting mix of information about books, movies, screenwriting, and acting, including advice articles.